 GST for the real estate sector-

-The GST is being advertized as the game changer since it is the one bill that would replace several taxes, cesses and surcharges at one go.
-The realty market is expecting to benefit from the rollout in a major way.
-Once implemented and followed, the real estate sector will come under the GST domain within one year of its roll-out.
+The GST is being advertised as the game changer since it is the one bill that would replace several taxes, cesses, and surcharges at one go.
+The real market is expecting to benefit from the rollout in a major way.
+Once implemented and followed, the real estate sector will come under the GST domain within one year of its rollout.

 The takeaway –